MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-email-draft.md

 ---
 title: Enrich email drafts with file links from your application (preview)
-description: Enhance email drafts in Outlook by using the Sales app and file links from your own application, sourced from CRM systems such as Dynamics 365 or Salesforce. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Enhance email drafts in Outlook by using the Sales agent and file links from your own application, sourced from CRM systems such as Dynamics 365 or Salesforce. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot